sbslee/pypgx/docs/tutorials.rst

 Plus the ``allele-fraction-profile`` directory.

-Congratulations, you have successfully genotyped *CYP3A5* as well!
+Now you have successfully genotyped *CYP3A5* as well!

 .. note::
     Note that if you provide ``grch37-depth-of-coverage.zip`` and